aws/amazon-sagemaker-examples/advanced_functionality/distributed_tensorflow_mask_rcnn/README.md

 ## Prerequisites
 1. [Create and activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

 2. [Manage your SageMaker service limits](https://aws.amazon.com/premiumsupport/knowledge-center/manage-service-limits/).
-You will need a minimum limit of 2 ml.p3.16xlarge instances, but a service limit of 8 ml.p3.16xlarge instance types is recommended.
+You will need a minimum limit of 2 ```ml.p3.16xlarge``` and 2 ```ml.p3.24xlarge``` instance types, but a service limit of 4 for each instance type is recommended.
 Keep in mind that the service limit is specific to each AWS region.
-We recommend using ```us-west-2``` or ```us-east-1``` region for this tutorial.
+We recommend using ```us-west-2``` region for this tutorial.

 3. Create an [Amazon S3 bucket](https://docs.aws.amazon.com/en_pv/AmazonS3/latest/gsg/CreatingABucket.html) in the AWS region where you would like to execute this tutorial.
 Save the S3 bucket name.
 You will need it later.